Master Moisturizing: Combination Skin Tutorial

 • Finding products that don't over-moisturise oily areas or under-moisturise dry zones • Dealing with breakouts in the T-zone whilst managing flakiness on cheeks • Seasonal changes affecting different areas of your face differently • Makeup application becoming tricky with varying skin textures • **T-zone control** without compromising hydration elsewhere

 The key to effective combination skin care lies in understanding that different areas of your face have different needs.
 Your **sebum-regulating skincare** routine should focus on balancing oil production in your T-zone whilst providing adequate hydration to drier areas.
-Modern formulations often include **dual-action hydration** technology that adapts to your skin's varying needs.
+Modern formulations often include **dual-action hydration** technology.

 Key Ingredients for Balanced Skin Care